Azure/AzureStackHCI-EvalGuide/nested/steps/2a_ManagementInfraGUI.md

 ![Setting static NIC settings](/media/ip_settings.PNG "Setting static NIC settings")

+#### Optional - Install the new Microsoft Edge ####
+It's highly recommended to install the new version of the Microsoft Edge browser, as it gives a much smoother browsing experience, and is more efficient with it's use of limited resources, if you've deployed in a memory-constrained environment.

+1. Open the existing **Microsoft Edge** browser, and navigate to https://www.microsoft.com/edge
+2. On the landing page, click on **Download** and when prompted, **read the license terms** then click **Accept and download**
+3. Once downloaded, click **Run**
+4. The installation will begin, and take a few moments to download, install and configure.
+You can accept the **defaults** for the configuration.

 #### Optional - Update your Windows 10 OS ####

 With the networking all configured and up and running, it's a good idea to ensure your OS is running the latest security updates and patches.